Suppressing duplicate requests in web services

 Let’s establish API design principles to support idempotency.
 I’ve chosen to use GraphQL as the application-level protocol here, but the principles are the same regardless of using another protocol, such as REST or RPC.

-2. All GraphQL mutation operations must include operation identifier as input, in a parameter called transactionId.
-Two requests with the same transactionId value indicate that the requests are duplicates.
-The client must generate the identifier as a random UUIDv4 value.
+value indicate that the requests are duplicates.
+The client must generate the identifier as a random UUIDv4 value. -

-4. The response to a GraphQL mutation operation with a particular transactionId value must always produce the same logical output.
-If the server processed the mutation successfully, the response must signal success for all requests having the same transactionId value.
-Similarly, if the server completed processing with a failure, all the responses to the same transactionId must signal that failure.
-In particular, a success response may contain output reflecting the current state of the data, but that output might be different when the client requests the same mutation again (another mutation may have changed the data).
+must signal that failure.
+In particular, a success response may contain output reflecting the current state of the data, but that output might be different when the client requests the same mutation again (another mutation may have changed the data). -

 The principles apply to both public and internal APIs alike.